How To Keep Mice Out Of a Camper (Science-Backed Methods)

 • If your camper has a storage area, examine it properly.
 Many people forget about the storage area and leave it unattended, so mice will find it extremely comfortable and cozy.
 Check all the entry points and see if there are any holes that need to be fixed.

 After identifying the potential risky spots, you should seal them.
-This will cut off access to your camper, effectively mouse-proofing it so you can concentrate on any rodents already inside.
+This will cut off access to your camper, effectively mouse-proofing it.

 • A steel wool and caulk mixture is a popular option to seal cracks and prevent mice.
 The caulk seals the hole while the sharp metal fibers of the steel wool ensure they can’t chew through it.